JottaVz/painel-nescau/README.md

 end

 function Aimbot:Run()
-    if not aimbotEnabled or not LocalPlayer.Character then fovCircle.Visible = streamerMode and false or true return
+    if not aimbotEnabled or not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("HumanoidRootPart") then fovCircle.Visible = streamerMode and false or aimbotEnabled return
     end
     fovCircle.Visible = streamerMode and false or true